c2tonyc2/sysadmin-decal/basic/lab.md

 ## Quiz Me Up
 Please run `git clone https://github.com/c2tonyc2/sysadmin-decal.git` before starting this section.
 This repository has a copy of the lab markdown file and other supplemental materials under `sysadmin-decal/networking_101`

-**Some of these commands may require sudo, so please try this on your class machines.
-Note: if any of these commands fail, they may not be on your machine's path.
-This might be due to your path not including `/usr/sbin` to fix this issue simply run `export PATH=$PATH:/usr/sbin`.
-That command adds the `usr/sbin` file to your systems PATH so your machine knows to look there for commands like `arp`.**

 1. Does HTTP use TCP or UDP and why?
 How about Discord and Skype, why?
 2. What is the MAC and IP address of one if your machine's interfaces, not including the loopback interface.